Why Every Pet Owner Needs A Hallway Pet Gate Now

 Pressure-Adjustable Rods

-For pressure gates, rubberized pads and well-engineered tension systems reduce slipping and protect wall surfaces.
+For pressure gates, rubberized pads, and well-engineered tension systems reduce slipping and protect wall surfaces.

 Height and Gap Standards